wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/advanced/robotbuilder-pidsubsystem-actuators.rst

 2. Select a type for the constant from the drop-down menu, in this case: double
 3. Select a value for the constant, in this case: 4.65
 4. Click :guilabel:`add constant` to continue adding constants
+5. After entering all constants, Click :guilabel:`Save and close`